 What does Southern blight look like?
 Southern blight initially leads to a water-soaked appearance on lower leaves or water-soaked lesions (spots) on lower stems.
 Any plant part that is near or in contact with the soil may become infected.
 Infected plants yellow and wilt, often within days of infection, particularly when the weather is moist and warm (80 to 95°F).
 Fruit rots, crown rots and root rots are also typical symptoms of the disease.
 Thick mats of white fungal threads (called mycelia) may grow from infected tissue, radiating from the plant onto the soil surface.
 Sclerotia (small spherical structures that are about the size of mustard seeds) develop on infected tissue and on the soil surface.
 Sclerotia range in color from light tan to dark reddish-brown to black.

 Where does Southern blight come from?
-Southern blight is caused by the fungus Sclerotium rolfsii, which lives in soil, on plants (including weeds), and in plant debris.
+Southern blight is caused by the fungus Athelia rolfsii (formerly Sclerotium rolfsii), which lives in soil, on plants (including weeds), and in plant debris.
 The fungus can be spread through movement of infested soil and plant debris, on infected plants, in contaminated irrigation water, and through use of contaminated tools.
-In Wisconsin, S. rolfsii most likely enters gardens on infected nursery stock or infested mulch.
-Freezing temperatures will kill S. rolfsii mycelia, but sclerotia can survive temperatures as low as approximately 14ºF.
+In Wisconsin, A. rolfsii most likely enters gardens on infected nursery stock or infested mulch.
+Freezing temperatures will kill A. rolfsii mycelia, but sclerotia can survive temperatures as low as approximately 14ºF.

 How can I prevent Southern blight in the future?
-Inspect new plants for sclerotia and mycelia of S. rolfsii prior to transplanting.
+Inspect new plants for sclerotia and mycelia of A. rolfsii prior to transplanting.
 Bag and dispose of diseased plants as described above.
-Use high-quality mulches (e.g., shredded oak bark mulch, red cedar mulch) in your garden and avoid any mulches that you suspect might be contaminated with S. rolfsii.
-S. rolfsii thrives under moist conditions.
+Use high-quality mulches (e.g., shredded oak bark mulch, red cedar mulch) in your garden and avoid any mulches that you suspect might be contaminated with A. rolfsii.
+A. rolfsii thrives under moist conditions.
 Therefore, thin existing gardens or space plants farther apart in new gardens to improve airflow and promote more rapid drying of foliage and soil.

 For more information on Southern blight: Contact your county Extension agent.